SeanPurvis/choredom-api/README.md

-# Modern Sword
+# Choredom-API

-Modern Sword is a full rewrite of the legacy application SWORD used by the FORREST COUNTY Juvenile Detention Center.
+Choredom-API is the back end API for the choredom educational application.

 ## Prequisites
 NodeJS